nilsojc/serieapipeline/README.md

 aws apigateway create-rest-api --name "Sports API Gateway"
 ```

 This creates a new REST API and returns the apiId.
-Make sure to note the apiId for the next steps.
+Make sure to note the apiId for the next steps:

 ```
 aws apigateway get-resources --rest-api-id <apiId>